acl21/MorseCode_Converter_DeepLearning/README.md

 ## Flashlight Toggling
 *Under development.*

-*I will do this in the end as this will not require any deep learning and only demans an efficient use of some image processing tools already available on OpenCV.*
+*I will do this in the end as this will not require any deep learning and only demands an efficient use of some image processing tools already available on OpenCV.*

 ## Mouse Clicks Tracking